RuodanL/fixation_probability/README.md

 ```
 There are pre-built wheels for Linux, MacOS and Windows for most Python versions (2.7, 3.4-3.7).

-The `SciPy` package can be installed via pip from [PyPI](https://pypi.org/project/scipy/).
+The `SciPy` package can be installed via pip from [PyPI](https://pypi.org/project/scipy/) as follows.

 ```
 pip install scipy
 ```
-SciPy is part of the [Anaconda](https://docs.continuum.io/anaconda/) distribution and can be installed with Anaconda or Miniconda:
+Alternatively, SciPy is part of the [Anaconda](https://docs.continuum.io/anaconda/) distribution and can be installed with Anaconda or Miniconda as follows:

 ```
 conda install scipy